ngahoangvan/ngahoangdev.com/_posts/2023-12-01-how-i-built-this-website-part-1.md

 ![Output](/assets/img/posts/how-i-built-this-website/output-1.png)
 _Output_

-> The `https://jekyll.jhoangv.com/` will be accessible from now until I finish this series.
-Don't worry about the final output, it will be similar to this page.
+> The `https://jekyll.jhoangv.com/` is no longer accessible since I have concluded this series.
+Don't worry about the final output, it is similar to this page.
 I'll make sure to share all the knowledge with you.
 {: .prompt-warning }

 In next article, I will show you how to setup the [Jekyll](https://github.com/cotes2020/jekyll-theme-chirpy) source on github, and using Github Action as the CI/CD to automatic build the code and deploy to the AWS.